Qquaded/CMAPI/README.md

 ## Getting Started

-To get started, clone this repository and ensure you have all the necessary libraries and dependencies installed within your project.
+To get started, create a Lua script in Roblox Studio or a notes application.
+Begin by getting all the necessary services:

 local Players = game:GetService("Players")
 local ReplicatedStorage = game:GetService("ReplicatedStorage")
 local RunService = game:GetService("RunService")

-After a brief initialization wait (task.wait(3)), the required libraries are loaded.
+-- Initialization wait
+task.wait(3)

 ## Libraries

-The API uses several libraries that help create and manage features for the game.
-Here’s a list of the core libraries you can use:
+The API uses several libraries to help you create and manage features for the game:

 - **Signal**: Manages custom events and signals for interactive functionality.
-- **Lynx**: Helps with GUI creation and layout management.
+- **Lynx**: Assists with GUI creation and layout management.
-- **Logger**: Provides logging features for debugging purposes.
+- **Logger**: Provides logging features for debugging.
-- **LuaVoxel**: For voxel-based operations.
+- **LuaVoxel**: Handles voxel-based operations.
 - **Vyn**: Interacts with the game’s backend for various data operations.
-- **CMenu**: Helps create context-sensitive menus in the UI.
+- **CMenu**: Creates context-sensitive menus in the UI.
 - **Coretex**: Core framework for UI page creation.
-- **Textup/Textip**: For managing text input/output.
+- **Textup/Textip**: Manages text input/output.
 - **UIShadow**: Adds shadow effects to UI elements.
-- **Utilities**: General utilities that provide helper functions.
+- **Utilities**: Provides general helper functions.

 ## Example Script

-Here is a basic example of how to create a custom page in the Construct game:
+Here’s a basic example of how to create a custom page in the Construct game:

 return function(Holder: ScreenGui)
     local Signal = require(Libraries.Signal)